payzeio/laravel-payze/README.md

 ### Transaction Model

-You can access all transaction logged in database by `PayzeIO\LaravelPayze\Models\PayzeTransaction` model.
+You can access all transactions logged in the database by `PayzeIO\LaravelPayze\Models\PayzeTransaction` model.

 Get all transactions: